gormlabenz/topcast/README.md

-# Topcast: Turn Text into Podcasts with TTS and Language Models
+# Topcast: Turn Text into Podcasts with TTS and ChatGPT

 Topcast is a Python package that allows you to transform text into a podcast using Text-to-Speech (TTS) and language models.
 With Topcast, you can provide a text, and the package will create a podcast with an introduction, interview, conclusion, sound effects, and more.
 Topcast supports various TTS providers and language models.